A Dynamical Proof of the Prime Number Theorem: Proof of the prime number theorem

 \end{prop} \begin{proof} This follows from the Selberg symmetry formula (Theorem \ref{SelbergSymmetryFormula}): after all, by the Selberg symmetry formula, for $k_0$ sufficiently large, for all $k \geq k_0$,

 We aim to show that prime powers do not contribute very much to this sum.
-Notice that, if a prime power contributes to the sum, then the correspond prime must be at most the square root of $(1+\e)^{k+1}$ and there is at most one power of any prime in the interval $I_k$ (because $\e < 1$).
-Thus,
+Notice that, if a prime power contributes to the sum, then the corresponding prime must be at most the square root of $(1+\e)^{k+1}$ and there is at most one power of any prime in the interval $I_k$ (because $\e < 1$).
+Also, notice that $\Lambda_2(p^a) \leq 2 \Lambda(p^a) \log p^a$.
+Thus, we bound

 Finally, we claim that when one of the prime factors of a semiprime is less than $\exp(\e^3 k)$ then that semiprime does not contribute very much to the sum.
+Indeed,